AvaProtocol/oak.js/README.md

 # oak.js OAK Network JavaScript SDK

-The `oak.js` library is a JavaScript extension of `polkadot.js` that provides type decorations for OAK Network functions.
+The `oak.js` library is a JavaScript extension of `polkadot.js`.

+It provides type decorations for OAK Network functions.
 It requires the installation of the following packages:
 - `@oak-network/api-augment`, available at [npmjs.com/@oak-network/api-augment](https://www.npmjs.com/package/@oak-network/api-augment)
 - `@oak-network/types`, available at [npmjs.com/@oak-network/types](https://www.npmjs.com/package/@oak-network/types)

 JavaScript and TypeScript developers can leverage this library to make OAK-specific API calls, such as `timeAutomation.scheduleXcmpTask`.
 For more information on OAK's unique API, refer to the [Time Automation Explained in Documentation](https://docs.oak.tech/docs/time-automation-explained/) guide.

+In addition, it provides an SDK to help developers simplify the use of automation.
+It includes the following packages:
+- `@oak-network/sdk-types`, available at [npmjs.com/@oak-network/sdk-types](https://www.npmjs.com/package/@oak-network/sdk-types)
+- `@oak-network/config`, available at [npmjs.com/@oak-network/config](https://www.npmjs.com/package/@oak-network/config)
+- `@oak-network/adapter`, available at [npmjs.com/@oak-network/adapter](https://www.npmjs.com/package/@oak-network/adapter)
+- `@oak-network/sdk`, available at [npmjs.com/@oak-network/sdk](https://www.npmjs.com/package/@oak-network/sdk)

-## Usage
+## Usage for the Foundational library

 ### Installation